Server Side rendering with Angular universal 14

 # Installation

-ng add @nguniversal/express-engine
+ng add @angular/ssr

 Angular universal

-As a reminder angular CLI uses via the ng add directive the principle of schematics to modify our code and adapt it to the new functionality (here the ssr).
+As a reminder, Angular CLI uses the principle of schematics via the ng add directive to modify our code and adapt it to the new functionality (here the ssr).

-- Installing new dependencies
+- Installing the new necessary dependencies

 - Editing the angular.json file

-- Creating the src/app/app.server.module.ts file
+- Creating the src/app/ app.config.server.ts file

-- Creating the src/main.server.ts file
+- Creating the src/ main.server.ts file

 - Creating the server.ts file

-- Creating the tsconfig.server.json file
+- Editing the tsconfig.app.json file

-- Creating the webpack.server.config.js file
+- Editing the src/app/ app.config.ts file

 - Editing the package.json file

-# Install the new dependencies in package.json
+# Install new dependencies in package.json

 npm install --save @angular/platform-server

-npm install --save @nguniversal/express-engine
+npm install --save @angular/ssr

 npm install --save express